This column discusses mechanical watches from an engineer's perspective. For the 54th installment,

 ① Extremely durable

-・Simple structure
+・Simple in structure

 ② Stable accuracy